Refinance rates with Laurel Road start at 1.89%.

 Deferment is also available up to 36 months, but RISLA offers it only to graduate students.
 To qualify, the student must be attending school at least half time.

 If you’re interested in refinancing with RISLA, there are some key benefits and drawbacks to know.

-High income and credit requirement: RISLA requires an annual income of at least $40,000 to qualify.
-Some other refinancing programs have no minimum income requirements or require as little as $24,000 a year.
+- High income and credit requirement: RISLA requires an annual income of at least $40,000 to qualify.
+Some other refinancing programs have no or lower minimum income requirements.

-RISLA’s credit score requirement is also fairly high at 680, with or without a cosigner.
+RISLA’s credit score requirement is also reported to be fairly high, with or without a cosigner.
 If your debt load is bringing down your credit score, you might not qualify.

-No cosigner release: It’s not a standard feature by any means, but some other refinancing programs allow you to release a cosigner without having to refinance again.
-With RISLA’s high eligibility standards, it might take you a while to improve your credit score and income standing to be able to refinance alone.
+- No cosigner release: It’s not a standard feature by any means, but some other refinancing programs allow you to release a cosigner without having to refinance again.
+With RISLA’s high eligibility standards, it might take you a while to improve your credit score and income standing to then refinance alone.